gstorr/nyc-citibike/README.md

 - all raw trip csv files are in the same directory.
 It is a fairly simple change to expand to include subdirectories
 - uniformity in the date/time convention and the column placement of the station name field for trip starts and ends

+**2.** Added a jupyter notebook script that will create a list of stations using the daily trip count files The output file will contain a list of stations using the trip count files from 2018-2021.
+Output includes: station id, station name, station latitude, station longitude

 **Next up:**
-- add station co-ordinates to allow for geo-spatial analysis in another application (e.g. ArcGIS, QGIS, Tableau) -- Done
+- for "1", add station co-ordinates to allow for geo-spatial analysis in another application (e.g. ArcGIS, QGIS, Tableau) -- Done
 - add steps to concatenate the files, to create separate trip count files for each year, and to create a single daily trip count file for all time
+- add staps to "2" that will add borough code to the station file; this will permit the aggregation of trip starts, trip ends, trip totals by borough